mediasemantics/charapi/README.md

 You can see the Reference Implementation running [here](https://mediasemantics.com/charapiclient.html).

 ## Requirements
-This README assumes that you are able to view html pages using a local web server (i.e. using a url that begins with http://localhost) and that you are able to run NodeJS.
+This README assumes that you are able to view html pages using a local web server (i.e. using a url that begins with http://localhost) and that you are able to run Node.js.
 If you prefer, you can also install it directly on a web server.
-Please see this [tutorial](https://www.mediasemantics.com/apitutorial2.html) for tips on setting up an AWS EC2 instance using Apache and NodeJS.
+Please see this [tutorial](https://www.mediasemantics.com/apitutorial2.html) for tips on setting up an AWS EC2 instance using Apache and Node.js.

 ## Obtaining keys
 Use this [AWS Markeplace](https://aws.amazon.com/marketplace/pp/B06ZY1VBFZ) page to add the